Why we use soy wax.

 We light candles to create a mood, for the glow, scent, aesthetic and message, and many of us are interested to know how our candles may be impacting us.

-These days we are becoming increasingly conscious of the effect we are having on the environment, this week learning that the world's glaciers are melting at accelerating levels.
+These days we are becoming increasingly conscious of the effect we are having on the environment, recently learning that our world's glaciers are melting at accelerating levels.

-In this post we focus on the two best selling candle waxes today - paraffin and soy - and look at them both paying attention to their health and environmental credentials.
+In this post we take a look at the two best selling candle waxes today - paraffin and soy, and check them against their health and environmental credentials, which we hope makes clear why we use soy wax here at Wickpy.

 Made from crude oil, the wax itself is removed from the oil by solvents to give it good fluidity at low pouring temperatures.